stefanwille/crystal-redis/README.md

 This `redis` instance can be shared across fibers, and accepts the same Redis commands as the `Redis` class.
 It automatically allocates and frees connections from/to the pool, per command.

+:warning: If you are using Redis in a web context (e. g. with a framework like [Kemal](https://github.com/kemalcr/kemal)), you need to use connection pooling.

 ## Examples

 To get started, see the examples: